 About the Author

-Dr. Mark David Major, AICP, CNU-A is a Professor of Urban Design at the Savannah College of Art and Design.
+Dr. Mark David Major, AICP, CNU-A is an Assistant Professor of Architecture and Urban Design at Qatar University in Doha, Qatar.
 He is a graduate of Clemson University, University College London, and the University of London.

 The Syntax of City Space: American Urban Grids